Introduction to Python

 {1, 5, 5.3, 6.6, 7, 8.8, 'item0', 'item4', 'item5', 'item6'}

-You can also add items from Python iterable data types
+Items can also be added from iterable data types in Python.

 lista = ["item9", 10, 11.2]set_.update(lista)set_